wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/4-spfx-development-environment.md

 ## Open-source tooling

 Microsoft has adopted the open-source tooling for the foundation of SharePoint Framework development.
-Three categories to explore when it comes to open-source tooling & libraries related to the SharePoint Framework are as follows:
+Three categories to explore when it comes to open-source tooling and libraries related to the SharePoint Framework are as follows:

-- build process & tooling
+- build process and tooling
 - web frameworks
 - code editors

 ![Screenshot of the open-source tooling for the SharePoint Framework](../media/04-open-source-tooling.png)

-### Build process & tooling
+### Build process and tooling

 Let's look at the build process and tooling first.
 Yeoman is used to replace the new project experience that traditional server-side SharePoint developers are familiar with in Visual Studio.